Zoning Review

 Donation bins are an unattended stationary or freestanding container, receptacle, drop-off box, small trailer, or similar small device or facility that is placed outdoors and is used for the solicitation and donation of items of personal property to be donated or recycled for reuse.
 Use Permit must be renewed biennially.

 A Use Permit is required for the temporary placement of a dumpster.
 The Use Permit application should include a site plan to ensure the dumpster will be placed in an acceptable location.
-View the dumpster use checklist.
+View the dumpster use permit application.

 Any music involving a live performance at a business or other commercial venue.
 Live musical entertainment may include musical ensembles, solo performers and the presentation of music played on sound equipment operated by an individual.
 The Use Permit must be renewed annually.
-View the live music entertainment checklist.
+View the live music entertainment use permit application.

 To assist restaurants and bars with recovery, the County Executive has authorized outdoor dining service for Baltimore County restaurants.
 This Use Permit must be renewed annually.

 - Farmer’s Roadside Stands—A place used for the sale of indigenous farm products, the majority of which have been grown and produced on the premises or adjacent land farmed by the same agricultural producer.
 Permitted by right, with a Use Permit in RC2, RC3, RC4 or RC5 Zones.
-View the farmer's roadside stands checklist.
+View the farmer's roadside stands use permit application.

 - Flowers and Snowball Stands—A temporary/seasonal Use Permit.
 Flowers stands may not exceed 120 days in a calendar year.
 Snowball stands may not exceed six months in a calendar year.
 Permanent snowball stands must comply with all Zoning Regulations.
 Use Permit must be renewed annually.
-View the flowers and snowball stands checklist.
+View the flowers and snowball stands checklist and application.

 If you cannot meet the setbacks or further zoning relief is necessary, a special hearing or variance will be required.